westacks/telebot/docs/updates.md

     Your handler function

 If you fire [bot method](methods#telebot-methods) on `UpdateHandler` instance, the default values for parameters: `chat_id`, `user_id`, `message_id`, `callback_query_id`, `inline_message_id`, `inline_query_id`, `shipping_query_id`, `pre_checkout_query_id` - will be taken from incoming `Update` object.
 You still may override them pathing them to array of parameters.

+If function end up having non-void return value, handling proccess will be stopped and it will be returned to the caller.
+In case update need to be proccessed by some other handler, you should left this function without return value.

 ##### Example handler: